nareto/transformertopic/README.md

 - ⭐ Infer topics of new batches of docs without retraining

 # How it works
-In the following the words "cluster" and "topic" are here used interchangeably.
+In the following the words "cluster" and "topic" are used interchangeably.
 Please note that in classic Topic Modeling procedures (e.g. those based on [LDA](https://en.wikipedia.org/wiki/Latent_Dirichlet_allocation)) each document is a probability distribution over topics.
 In this sense the procedure here presented could be considered as a special case where these distributions are always degenerate and concentrate the probability on one single index.

 The procedure is: